sacredheartsc/www/src/blog/reevaluating-rhel/index.md

   support altogether ([Exhibit A](https://www.jeffgeerling.com/blog/2023/removing-official-support-red-hat-enterprise-linux)).

-- By sticking with a RHEL-based distro, I'm giving my implicit support to RedHat's mistreatment of the wider FOSS community.
-Feels gross--maybe it's just time to move on?
+- By sticking with a RHEL-based distro, I'm giving my implicit support to RedHat's alleged mistreatment of the wider FOSS community.
+Maybe it's just time to move on?

 First, **immediately after** everyone got done migrating the CentOS 8, RedHat pulled the plug on CentOS.